mesosphere-backup/dcos-metrics/plugins/datadog-standalone/README.md

 # Datadog Metrics Service Plugin for DC/OS

-This plugin sends all metrics accumulated by the dcos-metrics service to DataDog.
+This plugin sends all metrics collected by the dcos-metrics service to [DataDog][1].

 ## Installation & Usage

-Refer to the [quickstart documentation][1] for instructions on installing and using this plugin.
+Refer to the [quickstart documentation][2] for instructions on installing and using this plugin.

 ### Building this plugin (requires a Golang environment)